wasmerio/old-docs.wasmer.io/integrations/rust/examples/host-functions.md

         },
     };

-    // Let's create an instance of wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;
+    // Let's create an instance of Wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;

     // Define the number of times we want to loop our increment